-South Korea's parliament votes to impeach President Park
+South Korea's parliament votes to impeach President Park Geun-hye

 Two of Park's former aides also face criminal charges.

 The impeachment is only the country's second.
-In 2004, late President Roh Moo-hyun was also forced out of office for two months.
+In 2004, late President Roh Moo-hyun was forced out of office for two months.

 The Constitutional Court later restored Roh to power, rejecting charges of abuse of power and mismanagement.